Royal Standard of Spain: Evolution

-The Standard and the Guidon of the Princess of Asturias
+The Standard and the Guidon of the Princess or Prince of Asturias

 The Standard of the Princess of Asturias (Estandarte de la Princesa de Asturias) is regulated by Royal Decree 979/2015, an amendment to Title II of Spanish Royal Decree 1511/1977.

 The Princess's Standard comprises a light blue (the colour of the Flag of Asturias) square flag displaying the coat of arms of the Prince of Asturias in the center.
-The Guidon, her military ensign has a gold surround.
+The Guidon, her military ensign, has a gold surround.

+Other Standards

 Spanish Royal Banners in Windsor

 A banner of arms is a square or oblong heraldic flag that is larger than a pennon.
 It bears the entire coat of arms of the owner, composed precisely as upon a shield but in a square or rectangular shape.
 Banners of knights of the Order of the Garter are displayed during their lifetime at St George's Chapel in Windsor.
 From Victorian times, Garter banners have been approximately 5 feet by 5 feet and have a fringe.
 Reigning European monarchs are admitted to the Order as "Strangers".
 Juan Carlos I and his successor Felipe VI are concurrently Stranger Knights of the Garter.
 The Spanish monarch's banner (like the arms) is divided into four quarters: the 1st for Castile, 2nd for León, 3rd for Aragon and 4th for Navarre; enté en point, with a pomegranate for Granada and an inescutcheon with the arms of the regnant House of Bourbon-Anjou.
 The fringe is golden, as for other foreign monarchs and British Royal Family members.

 The castle of Castile, with three windows and narrow, and the Navarrese chains are carefully detailed in both banners, according to the designs displayed in the amendment to Title II of Royal Decree 527/2014 (for King Felipe VI) and the original contents of Title II of Spanish Royal Decree 1511/1977 (for King Juan Carlos).

 The tinctures of the pomegranate are changed in the banner of King Juan Carlos, Gules seeded Or, and it is carefully designed and coloured in his successor's one, proper (light) seeded Gules.
 The colour of the lion is so darkly in the case of King Juan Carlos and precise in Felipe VI's heraldic flag.
 Other Spanish members of the Garter were Alfonso V of Aragon (1450-†1458), Ferdinand the Catholic, Charles I (1508-†1558), Philip II (1554-†1598), Ferdinand VII (1814–†1833), Alfonso XII (1881–†1885) and Alfonso XIII (1902–†1941).

+Former Standards

+Personal Standards of former members of the Royal House, and standards previously used by current members of the royal house.